 In 1968, the new campus opened as Florida Memorial College.

 In 2004, the institution’s charter was amended, and the name Florida Memorial University was adopted.

 Florida Memorial University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, and education specialist degrees.
 Offering degrees in liberal and technical education, the diverse student population remains primarily Black and dedicated to the transmission of African American heritage.

 Dual-Degree Program in Physics and Engineering

 Dual-Degree Program in Biology and Nursing

 Religion and Philosophy

 Dual-Degree Program in Business Administration & Hospitality Management

-Students, faculty, and staff members engage in many social and academic activities among the numerous modern campus buildings including the Nathan W. Collier Library with seating capacity over 500 and a small museum.
-James Weldon and Rosamond Johnson Fine Arts Building includes an amphitheater for open-air concerts.
+Students, faculty, and staff members engage in many social and academic activities among the numerous modern campus buildings including the Nathan W. Collier Library with a seating capacity of over 500 and a small museum.
+James Weldon and Rosamond Johnson Fine Arts Building include an amphitheater for open-air concerts.